top of page

 Location: 99 Monmouth St, Red Bank, NJ

-Monmouth Arts invites its members to propose an exhibition in our event space and gallery at 99 Monmouth Street in Red Bank.
-Applications for five solo and small group exhibitions for 2025 are being accepted through December 6th.
-Please read through the guidelines below before submitting your application through Submittable, our free online application platform.
-If you have questions after reading the guidelines please contact Connie Isbell, Membership & Community Engagement Director at connie@monmoutharts.org
+Each year, Monmouth Arts invites its members to propose an exhibition in our event space and gallery at 99 Monmouth Street in Red Bank.
+More information on applications for solo and small group exhibitions for 2027 will be coming soon.

 Monmouth Arts invites the creative community of Monmouth County to submit works that explore the theme of Seen & Unseen as part of our annual member exhibition, to be held at Monmouth University’s Pollak Gallery, November 1 - December 11, 2025, with an opening reception on November 7th.